-UPDATE: Public performances were canceled after a shooter killed a 2018 Cal Lutheran alumnus and 11 others at a Thousand Oaks club where many students were in attendance on Nov.
+UPDATE: After a shooter killed a 2018 Cal Lutheran alumnus and 11 others at a Thousand Oaks club where many students were in attendance on Nov.
 7, a single invitation-only performance attended by about 160 people was performed on Nov.
 17 instead of the previously scheduled public shows.

 (THOUSAND OAKS, Calif. – Oct.
 29, 2018) With school shootings on the minds of today’s youth, California Lutheran University students are presenting a play sparked by the 1999 Columbine High School massacre in Colorado.

 “Columbinus” will begin at 8 p.m.
 Thursdays through Saturdays, Nov.
 8 through 17, and 2 p.m.
 Sunday, Nov.
 18, in Preus-Brandt Forum on the Thousand Oaks campus.
 The director, cast members, and Cal Lutheran psychology or criminal justice faculty will participate in informal discussions with the audience after each show.

 The 2005 drama by Stephen Kram and PJ Paparelli weaves together police evidence, excerpts from the shooters’ journals and interviews with parents, survivors and community leaders to depict the day of the shooting and the aftermath.
 It looks at adolescent archetypes and draws on nationwide interviews with high school students.

 With the United States averaging one school shooting a week and students across the country rallying together in a call for action, faculty members in the Theatre and Dance Department decided to stage a play that addressed the issue.
 Although the Columbine shooting happened nearly 20 years ago, before some of the cast and crew were born, the play feels current, director Brett Elliott said.